Documentation

 Option A: Use a Demo Target

-The fastest way to get started:
+The fastest way to get started - no upload needed:

-2. Browse the pre-prepared targets (ACE, EGFR, CDK2, HSP90, etc.)
+2. Browse the 18 pre-prepared DEKOIS2 targets (ACE, EGFR, CDK2, FXa, etc.)

-Option B: Upload Your Own PDB
+Option C: Upload Your Own PDB

 1. In your project, click Target Prep